tpavlek/tpavlek-me/source/_posts/2019-04-18-introducing-yeg-core-zone.blade.md

 @include('_partials.image', [ 'name' => 'classifications.jpg', 'caption' => 'Both of these roadways are classified "Residential-Collector"' ])

 This is another pragmatic decision of the Core Zone proposal.
 We need action **now, without delay**.
 Waiting for roadway reclassification would cause too much of a delay in implementation.
-The Core Zone proposal will suggest lowering speeds on neighbourhood-context collectors with only two lanes and homes on both sides once that reclassification work can be completed.
+The Core Zone proposal will suggest that once the reclassification work is complete, neighbourhood-context collectors with two lanes of traffic and homes on both sides should be lowered to 30km/h as well.

 > The Core Zone is arbitrary.
 It should have included community [x]